-The economics MA is noted for its emphasis on comparative institutional analysis and its concentration on the relationships among economic, political, and legal institutions.
+The master of arts in economics is noted for its emphasis on comparative institutional analysis and its concentration on the relationships among economic, political, and legal institutions.
 The specific areas associated with the department include experimental economics, Austrian economics, public choice, constitutional political economy, law and economics, and new institutional economics.
 The program strengthens students' knowledge of economic theory and improves their skills in applying the theory to economic problems.
 Graduates are qualified to read and judge other research and conduct their own, either individually or as members of government or business teams.
 They are also prepared to write policy analyses.
 Students who plan to pursue a PhD in economics should apply directly to the doctoral program.

 The University Catalog is the authoritative source for information on program requirements and courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.
 Requirements may be different for earlier catalog years.
 See the University Catalog archives.